Gageformer/Open-Source-Pops/README.md

 The ELF is fully stripped with no symbol table.
 All 1,022 function names, subsystem boundaries, and struct layouts were reconstructed through static analysis.

 Below is an AI summary of the work and contents created.
+As I have done this within my spare time and stared at many different components & breakdowns all at once, please do not mind such generated content.

 ### Source Files